moby/moby/project/PACKAGERS.md

 To build Docker, you will need the following:

 * A recent version of Git and Mercurial
-* Go version 1.4 or later
+* Go version 1.4 or later (Go version 1.5 or later required for hardware signing support in Docker Content Trust)
 * A clean checkout of the source added to a valid [Go workspace](https://golang.org/doc/code.html#Workspaces) under the path *src/github.com/docker/docker* (unless you plan to use `AUTO_GOPATH`,